-The bundles provide the necessary factual and theoretical basis for understanding Indigenous history and politics in Canada, and are designed to encourage you to consider how this knowledge might be applied in your area of study.
+The Bundles provide the necessary factual and theoretical basis for understanding Indigenous history and politics in Canada, and are designed to encourage you to consider how this knowledge might be applied in your area of study.

 Bundle topics include:

-- Engaging with Indigenous communities
+- Engaging with Indigenous Communities

 - Indigenous-Canada Relations

-- Introduction to the Métis People and the Métis Nation
+- Introduction to the Metis People and the Metis Nation

-- Inuit Story and Health
+- The Inuit Story

 How you use the Learning Bundles

-If you are interested in using one or two bundles in your class(es):
+If you are interested in using one or two Bundles in your class(es):

-- Once you’ve decided which bundle(s) you’d like to incorporate, please contact the EDC at firstname.lastname@example.org to request that they be added to your course.
+- Once you’ve decided which Bundle(s) you’d like to incorporate, please contact the EDC at firstname.lastname@example.org to request that they be added to your course.

-- We’ll reach out to schedule a meeting with an EDC learning specialist to determine what activities you can integrate into your class around the bundle.
+- We’ll reach out to schedule a meeting with an EDC learning specialist to determine what activities you can integrate into your class around the Bundle.